swiss-ai-center/a-guide-to-mlops/README.md

 ## Splitting the dataset

 Use `split_dataset.py` to carve out a balanced set of images from a chosen set of classes and place them in per-class folders under `data/raw/`.
-The remaining images (unused images from the selected classes plus any withheld classes) go into `extra-data/extra/` for inference-time drift evaluation.
+The script produces two inference sets:

+* `extra-data/extra/` — unused images from the selected `--train-classes`.
+* `extra-data/extra-classes/` — all images from classes that are **not** in `--train-classes`.

 By default, inference filenames are kept as `<Class>_<N>.jpg` so you can inspect the split.
 Pass `--encode` to obfuscate them with reversed URL-safe base64: